Jojocg/Sansofe-Project-frontend/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+## Backend Connection
+This frontend application is designed to work with the [SanSoFe Project Server](https://github.com/Jojocg/Sansofe-Mercados-backend).
+Make sure the backend server is running for full functionality.
+See the backend repository for installation and setup instructions.

 ## Build
 To create a production build:
 ```